FlitIsScuffed/About-me-/README.md

 I am pansexual, including panromantic, and a demian.

-(tbh, im open to a polyamorous relationship but I would have to make sure my lover is allowing)
+(tbh, I'm open to a polyamorous relationship but I would have to make sure my lover is consenting to it as well)

 Basic information on my sexuality(s); Demian — someone who is demisexual AND demiromantic, needing an emotional bond before anything else.